 I’ve been an artist and writer since I was very young.
 Words and images have always been linked for me when it comes to expression and creativity.

 I’m a full time artist and writer.
 I have several books and prints available, some ecourses, and original paintings.
 My art is available in multiple stores and galleries (take a look at the right for a complete list), but I’ve also got a shop right here.
-In addition, I’m a licensed artist, represented by A.D.
-Lines.
+In addition, I’m a licensed artist.
+Please contact me if you’d like to work with me or have my designs on your products.

 Here’s a little intro from me on how I got started painting, why I put words directly on my pictures, and what I mean by “art and faith.”